thomseddon/cakephp-oauth-server/README.markdown

 );
 ```

-You can control what actions can be accessed using an OAuth access token in the same way you control access with the AuthComponent, so for eaxmple placing this in a controller's beforeFilter:
+You can control what actions can be accessed using an OAuth access token in the same way you control access with the AuthComponent, so for example placing this in a controller's beforeFilter:

 ```
 $this->OAuth->allow(array('userinfo', 'example'));